 - want to claim interest or bank charges of more than £500 as an expense

-- run a business that’s more complex, e.g. you have high levels of stock
+- run a more complex business, e.g. you have high levels of stock

 - have losses that you want to offset against other taxable income (‘sideways loss relief’)